 Ms. Kress co-authored Chapter 83 "Creditors Committees," Colliers Bankruptcy Practice Guide, co-authored "Alternatives to Bankruptcy Under Federal and State Law," chapter in Navigating in Today's Environment and authored the "Federal Receiverships" chapter in Guide to Receivership and Foreclosure.
 She also has authored articles for Michigan Business Law Journal, Business Bankruptcy Committee newsletter, Business Law Today and the American Bankruptcy Institute Journal.
 She has moderated and spoken on a variety of topics, including federal and state receiverships, both locally and nationally.

 Ms. Kress was the American Bar Association Business Law Section Advisor to the Uniform Law Drafting Committee for the Uniform Commercial Real Estate Receivership Act.
-The Act was approved by the Uniform Law Commission in July, 2015.
+The Act was approved by the Uniform Law Commission in July, 2015 and has been enacted in three States.